 Passive Physical Therapy - Modalities

-There are many different forms of physical therapy.
-Acutely, the therapist may focus on decreasing pain with passive physical therapy (modalities).
-These are considered passive therapies because they are done to the patient.
+Acutely, the physical therapist may focus on decreasing pain with passive physical therapy (modalities).
+These therapies are considered passive because they are done to the patient.
 Examples of modalities include:

 - Heat/ice packs